gitlabhq/gitlab-runner/docs/executors/docker.md

 be less worthy than the necessity of the very frequent deletion of local copies of images.

-This pull policy should also not be used if your Runner can be used by different users which should not have access to private images used by each other.
-Especially do not use this pull policy for shared Runners.
+This pull policy should also not be used if your runner can be used by different users which should not have access to private images used by each other.
+Especially do not use this pull policy for shared runners.

 To understand why the `if-not-present` pull policy creates security issues when used with private images, read the